rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 ## Client configuration

-Access to shared resources on an NFS server is done by mount point on the client.
+Shared resources on an NFS server are accessible through a mount point on the client.

 If required, create a local folder for mounting: